sta/websocket-sharp/README.md

 ws.ServerCertificateValidationCallback = (sender, certificate, chain, sslPolicyErrors) =>
 {
-  // Do something to validate the server certificate. return true; // The server certificate is valid.
+  // Do something to validate the server certificate. return true; // If the server certificate is valid.
 };
 ```